sleepingevil/react-ssr-data-provider/README.md

 - `withDataClient()` higher-order component
 - `withDataProvider()` higher-order component
+- Use [suspense](https://reactjs.org/docs/concurrent-mode-suspense.html) for full server-side rendering as soon as it's available in react
 - use web workers for client-side fetching
-- use worder threads for server-side fetching
+- use worker threads for server-side fetching
 - do you have an idea?
 Let me know about it on github!

 ## License